shakeel-faiz/FF/19-Jun/media-files.md

-## What are Media Files: Types, Formats, and their Impact on Digital Communication
+## What are Media Files?
+Types, Formats, and their Impact on Digital Communication

 ## Introduction